Black Garlic: What It Is, How to Make It + Recipes

 Black garlic isn’t a unique variety of allium.
 It’s regular garlic that’s transformed over time through consistently warm, humid conditions.
 The result is a soft, mellow, funky, rich, and, yes, black-colored garlic that enhances anything you add.
-In this post, I’ll show you how to make black garlic at home in the Instant Pot, give instructions for making it in a slow cooker, rice cooker, or food fermenter and give you a few ideas on what to do with your homemade fermented garlic.
+In this post, I’ll show you how to make black garlic at home in the Instant Pot, give instructions for making it in a slow cooker, rice cooker, or food fermenter and give you a few ideas on what to do with this complex and coveted ingredient.

 a bowl of garlic bulbs.